man holding portfolio standing in field with tall grass

 Getting a personal loan is a relatively straightforward process.

 Getting approved depends largely on your credit score.
-For a personal loan with a good rate and terms, you’ll likely need a score of 650 or higher.
-A DTI under 36% will also boost your chances of approval.
+For a personal loan with a good interest rate and term, you’ll likely need a score of 650 or higher.
+A DTI under 36% can also boost your chances of approval.

 Once you have your funds, all that’s left is to make your offer to the landowner.
-According to a 2022 summary by the USDA National Agricultural Statistics Service, the average cost of land per acre is $3,800.
-Depending on how much land you plan to buy and how much you can borrow, you might be able to use your loan to pay for all or much of your purchase.
+According to a 2023 report by the U.S. Department of Agriculture (USDA) National Agricultural Statistics Service, the average cost of land per acre on a farm is $4,080.
+Depending on how much land you plan to buy and how much you can borrow, your loan may cover all or most of your purchase.

 Pros And Cons Of Using A Personal Loan To Buy Land

-Using a personal loan to buy land has some benefits over other means of land purchase, but the process comes with drawbacks as well.
-Next up, we’ll carefully consider the advantages and disadvantages of using a personal loan for land.
+Using a personal loan to buy land has some benefits over other ways to make a land purchase.
+But the process comes with drawbacks as well.
+Let’s consider some advantages and disadvantages of using a personal loan for land.

 Pros

-• A strong likelihood of being unsecured: Personal loans are typically unsecured loans, meaning you won’t have to put up any collateral to secure the loan.
-Otherwise, you could stand to lose the asset you use for collateral if you default on the loan.
+- A strong likelihood of the loan being unsecured: Many personal loans are unsecured loans, meaning you won’t have to secure the loan with collateral.
+Otherwise, you could lose the asset you use for collateral if you default on the loan.

-• Fewer fees: While more traditional loans tend to come with multiple costs – including charges for an appraisal, processing and underwriting – personal loans often require only an origination fee.
-You could be saving money by using a personal loan for land, especially if you can qualify for a lower annual percentage rate (APR).
+- Fewer fees: More traditional loans tend to come with multiple costs, such as appraisal, processing and underwriting Personal loans, however, often require only an origination fee.
+You could save money by using a personal loan for land, especially if you qualify for a lower annual percentage rate (APR).

-• Shorter terms: The term for a personal loan is typically 12 – 60 months, shorter than the term for some other types of loans.
-If you don’t want to be paying off a loan for years on end, a personal loan might be the right choice for you.
+- A shorter repayment period: A typical personal loan term is 12 – 60 months, shorter than the standard term for some other loan types.
+If you don’t want to pay off a loan for years on end, a personal loan might be the right choice for you.

-• Fast funding: As mentioned above, personal loans have a faster turnaround time than many other loans, and this can be beneficial if you need your money fast.
+- Fast funding: As mentioned above, some personal loans have a faster turnaround time than many other loans.
+This can be beneficial if you need your money in a hurry.

 Cons

-• Lower loan amounts: As discussed above, personal loans can only be so big, and they’re generally no more than $50,000.
-If you divide that by the average price of land – $3,800 per acre – that could buy you over 13 If you’re looking to purchase a bigger plot of land, a personal loan may not be your best option.
+- Lower loan amounts: As discussed above, personal loans can only be so big, and they’re generally no more than $50,000.
+If you divide that amount by the average price of farmland – $4,080 per acre – that could buy you around 12 acres.
+If you’re looking to purchase a bigger plot of land, a personal loan may not be your best option.

-• Higher credit score required: To get a decent rate and decent terms, a borrower will need a credit score of 650 or higher.
-For most people with a lower credit score, a personal loan won’t be very accessible, and it could come with unfavorable terms even if approved.
-Improving your credit can open up more loan options for buying
+- A higher credit score being required: To get a decent rate and decent term, you typically need a credit score of 650 or higher.
+For many people with a lower credit score, a personal loan won’t be very accessible.
+It could come with unfavorable terms even if you’re Improving your credit can open up more loan options for buying.

-• Higher interest rates: Because a personal loan is usually unsecured, the interest rate may be a little higher than with another type of loan.
-You can qualify for a good interest rate and APR with a higher credit score, since your creditworthiness will help assure a lender that you’re good to repay the loan.
+- Higher interest rates: A personal loan is usually unsecured, so the interest rate may be a little higher than with another type of loan.
+You can often qualify for a good interest rate and APR with a higher credit score, though.
+Your creditworthiness can help assure a lender that you’re good to repay the loan.

 Alternatives To Using A Personal Loan For Land

-If a personal loan doesn’t sound like your best option for buying land, there are a few other means through which you can finance your land purchase.
-Let’s take a look at some.
+If a personal loan doesn’t sound like your best option for buying land, you can finance this purchase a few other ways.
+Let’s take a look at some of them.

 Land Loans